(continued from Presskit Page)

 Axis Of Four, played their first gig under that name in late 2012 at the Golden Gate Yacht Club on San Francisco Bay.
 By that time Rick had finished writing a selection of tunes to complete the band’s original live stage show.
 He brought the band into Bill Bentley Productions and produced the tracks for “Flintstoned”, their first indie-rock album.
 This was mastered by John Cuniberti, and released by Ratso Recording & Music in late 2013.
 The Axis of Four continued to perform showcases promoting their original music, while also getting more gigs playing their expanded variety repertoire.

 By early 2015 the band had added Curt M, who played drums on “Stem The Tide” and “Amerika 2021”.
 Guitarist Norman Villacorte joined the group in the spring of 2016, and Scott Irwin reunited with Rick and Suzanne later that summer.
-Now the group has embarked on the search for a guitar player to complete the lineup for their live show.
-Axis Of Four remains the old school / new school act bridging contemporary music with classic rock.

 The Core Band